dailystory/docs/articles/install/index.md

----
-layout: _ArticleLayout
+{
-title: DailyStory QuickStart: Your Guide to Getting Started with DailyStory
+	title: 'DailyStory QuickStart: Your Guide to Getting Started with DailyStory',
-description: The DailyStory quickstart is a guide designed for new customers or users to help them get started.
+	description: 'The DailyStory quickstart is a guide designed for new customers or users to help them get started.'
----
+}
 # Installing the DailyStory Tracking Code
 The DailyStory tracking code, also called a tracking tag, is a small piece of JavaScript that needs to be added to the <code>&lt;head&gt;</code> of all your web pages.